-The MBTA will provide CTPS with detailed AFC data for the heavy rail, light rail, and trackless trolley modes; monthly and annual fare revenue reports for the purchased service bus routes; and APC data for the purposes of verifying directly operated bus, directly operated trackless trolley, rapid-bus, and APC-equipped purchased service bus unlinked passenger trips and average trip length.
+The MBTA will provide CTPS with detailed AFC data for the heavy and light rail modes; monthly and annual fare revenue reports for the purchased service bus routes; and APC data for the purposes of verifying directly operated bus, rapid-bus, and APC-equipped purchased service bus unlinked passenger trips and average trip length.
 If the MBTA concludes that data from the MBTA's origin-destination-transfer model (ODX) is sufficient for NTD reporting purposes, the MBTA will provide CTPS with relevant ODX output in addition to AFC data.

-- APC data for unlinked passenger trips and passenger-miles traveled on the directly operated bus mode, the rapid-bus mode, the trackless trolley mode, and the purchased service bus mode - Ridecheck data for a selection of trips on the directly operated bus mode, the rapid-bus mode, the trackless trolley mode, and the purchased service bus mode with APC-equipped buses for verifying APC data - Full-route ridecheck data for the purchased service bus mode without APCequipped buses - AFC data for total boardings for directly operated heavy rail, light rail, and trackless trolley - Transit trip survey results

-- Noninteraction data for faregates at stations and for fareboxes on the directly operated surface light rail mode - Potential ODX transfer factors and average passenger trip length for heavy rail, light rail, and gated portions of the rapid-bus mode - Counts of temporary bus bridge boardings or alightings
+- APC data for unlinked passenger trips and passenger-miles traveled on the directly operated bus mode, the rapid-bus mode, and the purchased service bus mode - Ridecheck data for a selection of trips on the directly operated bus mode, the rapid-bus mode, and the purchased service bus mode with APCequipped buses for verifying APC data - Full-route ridecheck data for the purchased service bus mode without APCequipped buses - AFC data for total boardings for directly operated heavy and light rail - Transit trip survey results - Noninteraction data for faregates at stations and for fareboxes on the directly operated surface light rail mode - Potential ODX transfer factors and average passenger trip length for heavy rail, light rail, and gated portions of the rapid-bus mode - · Counts of temporary bus bridge boardings or alightings